AustinStecklein/Dispenser/README.md

 challenges?
 Are they going to graduate?
 Find out this Wednesday!
 Or else...

 # Dispenser
-CreedMoore code base for the powder dispenser
+Creedmoor code base for the powder dispenser

 # TODO List
 - [ ] forward and back buttons dont function